 Protecting and Caring for Your Trees During Drought

-Colorado is a semi-arid, shortgrass prairie with fluctuating weather patterns and inconsistent climate that makes growing trees challenging.
+Colorado is a semi-arid, shortgrass prairie with fluctuating weather patterns and an inconsistent climate that makes growing trees challenging.
 Drought only compounds the challenges.

-During times of drought there are several effective watering methods recommended to ensure trees receive the required moisture.
+During times of drought, there are several effective watering methods recommended to ensure trees receive the required moisture.

 When to Water During Drought